-U.S. poised to announce exit from UN Human Rights Council
+U.S. is withdrawing from UN Human Rights Council, ambassador Haley says

 A full pullout by the U.S. would leave the council without one of its traditional defenders of human rights.
 In recent months, the United States has participated in attempts to pinpoint rights violations in places like South Sudan, Congo and Cambodia.

+“The Trump administration’s withdrawal is a sad reflection of its one-dimensional human rights policy: Defending Israeli abuses from criticism takes precedence above all else,” said Kenneth Roth, the executive director of Human Rights Watch.

+“All Trump seems to care about is defending Israel,” he said, adding that it would be up to the remaining members to ensure that the council addresses serious abuses.

 There are 47 countries in the Human Rights Council, elected by the U.N.’s General Assembly with a specific number of seats allocated for each region of the globe.
-Members serve for three-year terms and can only serve two terms in a row.
+Members serve for three-year terms and can serve only two terms in a row.

-The United States has opted to stay out of the Human Rights Council before: the administration of President George W. Bush did so when the council was created in 2006.
-Item 7 on “Israel and the Occupied Palestinian Territories” has been part of the council’s regular business almost as long as it has existed.
+The United States has opted to stay out of the Human Rights Council before: The administration of President George W. Bush decided against seeking membership when the council was created in 2006.
+The U.S. joined the body only in 2009 under President Barack Obama.

 A pullout could be largely symbolic: The United States’ current term on the council ends next year, when it could revert to the observer status held by other countries that are not members.
 In that situation, the U.S. would be able to speak out on rights abuses, but not to vote.